sbegaudeau/sbegaudeau.github.com/_posts/2020-04-29-reactive-programming-with-reactor.markdown

     .subscribe(System.out::println);
 ```

-This example is a bit stupid since the work to perform is so simple and fast that the use of a ParallelFlux is pointless but it gives you an idea of what can be done with the Reactor API.
+This example is a bit stupid since the work to perform is so simple and fast that the use of a ParallelFlux is pointless, but it gives you an idea of what can be done with the Reactor API.

 All those shiny new features are quite interesting but for me the best part of Reactor is its testing API.
 The ability to test easily the behavior of your Publisher is amazing.